 If you were to trade in your personal name, then you will have to register for self-assessment and complete personal tax returns.
 You will have to prepare accounts for your trading business with the details being shown on your personal tax return.
 The accounts are not published on any website and you can choose what year end you would like to have.

 You will be subject to income tax and national insurance on the taxable trading profits.
-The maximum rate of income tax is 45%.
+Tax on self-employed profits ranges from 20% to 45% depending on the amount of profit generated.
 Both Class 2 and Class 4 national insurance contributions will be due as follows:

-- Trading profits more than £6,205 then Class 2 national insurance contributions of £2.95 per week.
+- Trading profits of more than £6,725 then Class 2 national insurance contributions of £3.45 per week.

 If you make a trading loss, then there are several options available to you as follows: